Zubax/ampdrive_ad0510/README.md

 * All the LEDs grouped in one place; holes for mounting lightpipe added.
 * Holes diameter for power supply wires soldering greatly increased to fit any 12 AWG multi-stand wire.
 * Holes diameter for phase wires increased to fit either any 14 AWG multi-stand wire (in the case of motor soldering to the PCB) or 12 AWG single-strand wire (in the case of using the phase connector).
-* YOBA silkscreen logo added.
-* Overcurrent protection trip level increased 1.5 times to around 200 A.
+* Overcurrent protection trip level increased 1.5 times to theoretical value of 200 A. In practice, however, overcurrent protection tends to trip at approx 20-30% lower current level due to themperature drift of the MOSFETs R<sub>DS(on)</sub> and RF noise.
 * TVS diodes replaced with ones with lower reverse standoff voltage (51 V).

 #### Major housing changes